Uncoded Caching and Cross-level Coded Delivery for Non-uniform File Popularity: Conclusions

 \section{Conclusions}

-We introduced a novel centralized coded delivery scheme, called the cross-level coded delivery (CLCD) scheme, for non-uniform demand distributions.
-The proposed caching scheme uses a different placement strategy for the files depending on their popularities, such that the subfiles belonging to more popular files are cached by more users.
-We first presented a special case of our scheme, called $\mathrm{CL(2,1,0)}$, and showed that both the delivery phase and the placement phase can be optimized in polynomial time.
-Then, we proposed a more general $\mathrm{CL(t,1,0)}$ scheme in which the most popular files are cached as in the placement scheme of \cite{CD.F1}, while the less popular files are cached either by only one user, or not cached at all.
-The delivery phase requires a careful matching of popular and less popular files in order to maximize the achieved multicasting gain.
-We provide a closed form expression for the minimum achievable delivery rate of the CLCD scheme, and showed via numerical simulations that it can provide up to $10 \%$ reduction in the average delivery rate compared to the state-of-the-art.
-In addition to its performance, another advantage of the CLCD scheme is the use of identical sub-file sizes for all the files in the library.
-We remark that, when the sub-files sizes are equal for all the files in the library then using systematic caching, we can also reduce the traffic load for the cache replacement and make dynamic cache replacement possible.
+We introduced a novel centralized coded caching delivery scheme, called CLCD, for cache-aided content delivery under non-uniform demand distributions.
+The proposed caching scheme uses a different placement strategy for the files depending on their popularities, such that the cache memory allocated to the sub-files belonging to more popular files are larger compared to the low popular ones.
+The main novelty of the proposed approach is in the delivery phase, where the messages multicasted to the group of users are carefully designed to satisfy as many users as possible with minimal delivery rate while in the case where the files are cached in a non-uniform manner based on their popularities.
+For a certain special case of the proposed algorithm we are able to provide a closed form expression for the delivery rate.
+We also showed via numerical simulations that the proposed CLCD scheme can provide up to $10 \%$ reduction in the average delivery rate compared to the state-of-the-art.
+We expect this gain to grow considerably as the number of files increases, while the state-of-the-art schemes in the literature cannot be implemented for a large file library due to their formidable complexity.